Victon

 Victon (빅톤; stylized as VICTON, an acronym for Voice to New World) is a South Korean boy group formed in 2016 by IST Entertainment (formerly A Cube Entertainment, Plan A Entertainment, and Play M Entertainment).
 The group is composed of six members: Seungwoo, Seungsik, Sejun, Hanse, Byungchan and Subin.
-Originally a septet, Chan left the group on October 11, 2022, after being charged for driving under the influence (DUI).
+Originally a septet, Chan left the group in 2022.
 They debuted on November 9, 2016, with their extended play Voice to New World.

 History

 Pre-debut

 Members Chan, Seungwoo, Seungsik and Byungchan joined A Cube Entertainment in 2014 and were among the company's first batch of male trainees.
 Hanse and Sejun joined a year later, followed by last-minute addition, former Cube Entertainment trainee Subin.
 Several of the members had experience working with their label-mates whilst still trainees, having been back-up dancers for Apink at their 2015 "Pink Island" concerts and recorded backing vocals for Huh Gak's album.